bcaffo/LittleInferenceBook/manuscript/05_variation.md

 ## The standard error of the mean

-At last, we finally get to a perhaps very surprising (and useful) fact: how to estimate the variability in a sample, when we only get to observe one realization.
+At last, we finally get to a perhaps very surprising (and useful) fact: how to estimate the variability of the mean of a sample, when we only get to observe one realization.
 Recall that the average of random sample from a population is itself a random variable having a distribution, which in simulation settings we can explore by repeated sampling averages.
 We know that this distribution is centered around the population mean, {$$}E[\bar X] = \mu{/$$}.
 We also know the variance of the distribution of means of random samples.

 The variance of the sample mean is: {$$}Var(\bar X) = \sigma^2 / n{/$$}